Daniel Z. Freedman: Research interests

 Daniel Freedman is a professor at MIT.
 His research is in quantum field theory, quantum gravity, and superstring theory with an emphasis on the role of supersymmetry.
+He is also noted for proposing in 1974 what would become known as Coherent elastic neutrino-nucleus scattering (CEvNS), which was experimentally confirmed in 2017.
 His most recent area of concentration is the AdS/CFT correspondence in which results on the strong coupling limit of certain 4-dimensional gauge theories can be obtained from calculations in classical 5-dimensional supergravity.

 In the academic year 1993/94 Freedman was a visiting scientist in the CERN Theory Division, Geneva, Switzerland.